Academic Integrity and Turnitin

 - You clearly show where your work ends and others’ work begins (usually via referencing).

-- Keep scrolling down the page and you will see the function buttons that allow you to upload a file.
+- Keep scrolling to the function buttons that allow you to upload a file.
 The ‘Choose from this Computer’ option is most resilient whether you are on campus or at home.
 Click on this button.

-A pop will appear that lets you see your computer.
-Click on the area where your file is located (e.g. a USB, in Documents or Desktop).
-Then click the relevant folder or file, then the ‘open’ button at the bottom right corner of your screen.
+Locate your file (e.g. a USB, in Documents or Desktop).
+Click the relevant folder or file, then click the ‘open’ button (bottom right corner)

-Click on the big blue ‘Upload’ button at the bottom left corner of the screen. - An icon will appear that shows a circle of dots and a message letting you know Turnitin is processing your submission.
+Click on the big blue ‘Upload’ button (bottom left corner.) - An icon will appear that shows a circle of dots and a message letting you know Turnitin is processing your submission.

 - The next screen gives you a chance to confirm you have uploaded the right file.
 Click on the ‘Confirm’ button at the bottom left corner of the screen.